haskell/ghcup-hs/docs/steps.md

 If this fails, consult [the Getting started page](../install) for information on how to install Haskell on your computer.

+This guide is partly based on [Gil Mizrahi's blog](https://gilmi.me/blog/post/2021/08/14/hs-core-tools).

 ## Compiling programs with ghc

 Running `ghc` invokes the Glasgow Haskell Compiler (GHC), and can be used to